mphonic/xynthii/README.md

 1. Find your Supercollider Extensions folder.
 To do this, you can open a new document in Supercollider and type `Platform.userExtensionDir.openOS`.
 With your cursor on the same line as this bit of code, hit shift-Return (Mac) or shift-Enter.
 Your Extensions folder should open in your OS.
 2. Drag the unzipped folders into your Extensions folder.
 Some extensions may have different folders for different architectures, like one for 32-bit systems vs 64-bit.
 Choose the one that is appropriate for your system.
+3. If you're using OSX, you will have to unquarantine Ported Plugins and Oversampling Oscillators.
+See [Mac Users and Quarantine](#mac-users-and-quarantine).
-3. Close and reopen Supercollider.
+4. Close and reopen Supercollider.
 You should be good to go.
 You can test by opening `test-install.scd` and running the code.

-If you are using OSX and your system is attempting to quarantine the extensions, see the section at the bottom of this document, [Mac Users and Quarantine](#mac-users-and-quarantine).

 Finally, if you're a Mac user and are having issues with PortedPlugins, see [PortedPlugins on ARM Architecture](#portedplugins-on-arm-architecture) below.
 It is possible to modify xynthii to run without them.